stephenmarri/stephenmarri/README.md

 (https://stephenmarri.github.io/singletons/interactiveSearchBox/)

 Project 2: Random dad jokes on button click.
 The jokes are fetched from the API provided by icanhazdadjokes.com.
 Use the below URL to access the github page of the same (https://stephenmarri.github.io/singletons/randomDadJokes/)

+### And finally....

+> If carpenters made buildings the way programmers make programs, the first woodpecker to come along would destroy all of civilization.<br><em>- Unknown Author</em>